 Amanda Strombom, President of Vegetarians of Washington, gives regular cooking classes to support those interested in moving toward a plant-based diet and learning new ways of preparing food avoiding animal products.
 Each class focuses on a different aspect of going veggie, whether it’s on specific food groups, on a particular health topic, shopping or even holiday cooking.
 Plenty of samples to taste are always provided.
 See upcoming classes below.

 We’ll talk about how a plant-based diet can help protect you against getting certain kinds of cancer, and which nutrients are particularly beneficial for fighting cancer.
-We’ll make delicious dishes using a rainbow of different vegetables to give as many cancer-protecting phytonutrients as possible.
+We’ll make delicious dishes using a rainbow of different vegetables to give as many anti-cancer nutrients as possible.

-Eggs often come from battery-caged hens, raised in very harsh conditions.
-They have saturated fat and cholesterol which leads to clogged arteries.
+Eggs are loaded with cholesterol which clogs up your arteries.
 We’ll talk about how cholesterol, present in all animal foods, impacts your health, particularly your arteries, and we’ll discuss alternatives you can use to eggs in various recipes.
 We’ll make some delicious egg-free recipes and even try the amazing Vegan Egg.

 Wednesday Oct 2nd, 7pm, East Shore Unitarian Church

 Several chronic painful conditions can be helped with a plant-based diet.
 We’ll discuss how certain foods can help reduce inflammation and reduce pain.
 Then we’ll make some tasty recipes with anti-inflammatory foods such as chia seeds, mushrooms, turmeric and walnuts.